 An Ethernet Cable

 An Ethernet (RJ45) cable, can be used to provide a faster and more stable internet connection than wireless connectivity can currently achieve.
-The limitations of this are physical, as you will need to trail a cable from the router all the way to your device (assuming it has an Ethernet port)
+The limitations of this are physical, as you will need to tSl a cable from the router all the way to your device (assuming it has an Ethernet port)

 If when connected by cable, there are no issues with speed, we at least now know that there’s nothing wrong with the internet access on the device as a whole.

-Additionally, you may wish to stop here and invest in a powerline adapter, these are small devices that enable you to utilize the speed and stability of a wired ethernet connection, but without the need to trail ethernet cables as far as you normally would.
+Additionally, you may wish to stop here and invest in a powerline adapter, these are small devices that enable you to utilize the speed and stability of a wired ethernet connection, but without the need to tSl ethernet cables as far as you normally would.
 Providing an effective middle-ground between wired and wireless connections.

 A Mobile Phone Hotspot